geotools/geotools/docs/user/unsupported/css.rst

         CssTranslator translator = new CssTranslator();
         Style style = translator.translate(ss);

-Here is the SLD represenattion of the generated style:
+Here is the SLD representation of the generated style:

 .. code-block:: xml